The Best Low-Impact Ab Workout for People with Back Problems

 Sit-ups—as well as crunches—put a dangerous amount of pressure on the base of your curved spine and hip flexors.
 While sitting up the way we would when getting up from a laid-down position is okay, doing the movement repetitively can wear out your lumbar discs.
 Moreover, both exercises work the muscles from the thighs to the lower vertebrae.
 Isolating the muscles in this area and making them too tight can cause lower back discomfort.

 Fortunately, there are many other alternatives to developing your ab and core strength that are easy on the back and easy for anyone to do.

 The Static Plank

-Considered the new gold standard for ab work, planking is popular because it requires no equipment.
+Considered the new gold standard for ab work, planking is popular because it requires .
 Depending on where you are fitness-wise, you can adjust your position to varying levels of difficulty.

 The knee plank is the easiest variation.
 From a prone position, lift your upper body with your arms.
 Your hands must be parallel to your shoulders, and your knees and toes must be touching the ground.
 Use a mat or towel to soften the pressure on your knees.
 Your neck should be aligned with your back.

 The standard plank, on the other hand, starts the same way, but you lift your knees, so only your toes and palms are touching the floor.
 Make sure that your entire body is stiff and straight and your hips are not bent.
 Hold the pose for 20 seconds.

 More difficult versions include pushing your body up using your forearms and balancing each side using either a hand or leg.
 As with most static exercises, form is important to prevent injury.
 Try out different plank variations to find out which one you’re most comfortable with without compromising your form.
 As you get stronger, you can lengthen the duration and progress to more challenging styles.